 Studies show that houseplants can purify the air, as well as improve an overall sense of well-being.
 Whether you live in the city and want a little apartment detox, or you crave the comforting vibes of nature surrounding you, indoor plants are a great way to keep you inhaling the good and exhaling the bad.

 Plants make for a much calmer, relaxing, and less lonely space.
 Have you ever heard the saying that you’re never alone when you’re with Mother Nature?
 People visit forests, parks, and gardens for a reason—nature is known to soothe and relax us.
 Having indoor plants is like bringing some of nature home with you!

 Having plants to care for gives you the same nurturing feeling that having a pet or child would (ok, maybe not exactly the same, but hear us out..).
-Giving your plants water when they’re droopy, sunlight when they’re losing their color, and fertilizer when they’re losing their leaves can give you a sort of attachment to them.
+Giving your plants water when they’re droopy, the sunlight when they’re losing their color, and fertilizer, when they’re losing their leaves, can give you a sort of attachment to them.
 Suddenly, you’re worried when your plant starts looking “sick” and start googling remedies, asking friends, and giving your plants more love and attention.
 You may even start talking to your plants!

 So, embrace your inner “plant parent” by adopting some new greenery and making your new #PlantFam feel right at home by giving them a name of their own.